uktrade/great-cms/README.md

     $ make database

 `make database` drops then recreates the local database.

+### Getting started

+    $ make manage bootstrap_great

+ It creates the Great domestic empty homepage and assigns it to the site root.

 ### Image storage